It was four a.m. In the morning, and I couldn't sleep.

 Nagihiko chuckled, but now it was not him, the demon bleeding through his words.
 "You truly love me, don't you?"

 "Please, stop," Rima's voice shook.
 "Stop!"

 He smirked and buried his face in her neck.
-She closed her eyes, raising her trembling hands and winding them through his hair, crying silently.
+She closed her eyes, raising her hands and winding them through his hair, crying silently.
 I sprinted forward, shouting, "HEY!"

 He looked up at me, and his mouth curled up in a grotesque grin.
 Suddenly an invisible force hit me square in the chest, and I flew backwards, skidding across the ground.
 Immediately stinging pain flared up along my entire back.
 I cried out.